YanaDev49/Acing-AWS/EC2-instance-types.md

 ### General Purpose:

+![image](https://github.com/user-attachments/assets/a0b1bf20-521b-4b9d-a5c1-2b81fdafaf86)

 The "all-rounder" instances.
-Good for stuff like websites, apps, or development environments—basically anything that doesn’t need crazy power or storage.
-Example: Running a small to medium website or app backend.
+Good for stuff like websites, apps, or development environments, basically anything that doesn’t need crazy power or storage.
+For example, Running a small to medium website or app backend.

-![image](https://github.com/user-attachments/assets/a0b1bf20-521b-4b9d-a5c1-2b81fdafaf86)

 ### Compute Optimized: